 London is a city brimful of culinary possibilities, from lively markets to Michelin-starred restaurants.

 This third edition of EAT LONDON is completely revised and updated, with entries highlighting the very best food stops not to be missed on a tour of London in 14 chapters.
 This is much more than a restaurant guide - it is a book all about food and the people who make, sell and care about it.
 From the best fish and chip shops of East London to haute cuisine and artisan food stores in Mayfair, every entry has been assessed for quality, originality, convivial ambience and consistency.
 Also featured are recipes from some of the capital's favourite restaurants including A. Wong, River Cafe, Honey & Co. and Sartoria.

 Special photography by Lisa Linder illustrates the wonderful food and everyday streetlife of the city.

 The authors allow their passion for the city's food to dictate what is included, so it's almost as if one of them is showing you around - Olive

 In the 1990s Terence founded Conran Restaurants, opening iconic restaurants, hotels and bars around the world including Quaglino's, Bluebird, Mezzo, Guastavino's and Le Pont de la Tour.
-His current restaurant ventures include the iconic Bibendum in Chelsea and The Boundary in Shoreditch.
+His other restaurant ventures included the iconic Bibendum in Chelsea and The Boundary in Shoreditch.